 Harding University students of all majors are eligible to apply to the American Studies Institute Distinguished Scholars program.
-The prerequisites for automatic invitation include a 3.8 grade point average or above and standing as a junior, senior or freshman member of Harding University's Honors Scholar Program.
-Each fall there is an open application process for those with an automatic invitation and those have a 3.6 grade point average available through pipeline.
+The prerequisites for automatic invitation include a 3.8-grade point average or above and standing as a junior, senior, or freshman member of Harding University's Honors Scholar Program.
+Each fall there is an open application process for those with an automatic invitation and those who have a 3.6-grade point average available through Pipeline.

 The value of membership greatly outweighs the small, one-time membership fee.
 The generous sponsors to our program make these membership benefits available for ASI Distinguished Scholars:

 - Be a guest to dinners before Distinguished Lecturers where members meet and dine with the campus, community, and state leaders.

 - Attend Harding Leadership Forum with other leaders from across campus.
 This annual event is held in the spring and has been held at the Arkansas Governor’s Mansion since 2016.

 - Receive an ASI T-shirt and an ASI cord to wear as part of the graduation regalia.

 - Service opportunities include setting up the 911 Memorial on campus, serve at the annual Veterans Day breakfast, and participate in monthly meetings.

 - Serve on the Officer Council to plan and implement all of the events and activities with the American Studies Institute.

 Each year the ASI Officer Council is a group of top ASI Scholars.
 The ASI Officer Council assists the executive director in Distinguished Lecture events, serves as hosts at ASI dinner events, works with ASI sponsors, leads ASI scholar meetings and induction, and plans student leadership events.